georgewalton/Sandals/README.md

 Info on how they're meant to work can be found on the Ruby Shoes website: http://shoesrb.com/

 As mentioned below, the library needs to be ideally be rewritten to use TkInter grids, rather than just packing elements in different ways.
-The @button and other decorators
+The @button and other GUI decorators
 --

 Adding the decorator